FROM THE INSIDE OUT

 Recognizes the difference between management and leadership

-Recognizes that the “tipping point” to the flawless execution of an initiative is
+Is aware that the “tipping point” to the flawless execution of

 Perceives employee development as the pathway to business development